uktrade/data-workspace-frontend/README.md

 With the default environment, you will need the below in your `/etc/hosts` file.

 ```
-127.0.0.1       localapps.com
+127.0.0.1       dataworkspace.test
 ```

-And the application will be visible at http://localapps.com.
+And the application will be visible at http://dataworkspace.test.
 This is to be able to properly test cookies that are shared with subdomains.

 ## Creating migrations / running management commands